intershop/intershop-pwa/docs/guides/migrations.md

 The [Brotli NGINX module](https://github.com/google/ngx_brotli) is used instead of gzip for compression on the NGINX server now, see [NGINX Optimizations](./optimizations.md#nginx-optimizations).

+The rendering of the [`CMSImageEnhancedComponent`](../../src/app/shared/cms/components/cms-image-enhanced/cms-image-enhanced.component.ts) was changed and is no longer loading the image with `loading="lazy"` by default.
+See the ["Guide - Core Web Vitals" section on the Enhanced Image Teaser](./core-web-vitals.md#enhanced-image-teaser) for further information.

 ## From 4.2 to 5.0

 Starting with the Intershop PWA 5.0 we develop and test against an Intershop Commerce Management 11 server.